Brand Story 101: What Is It and How to Craft One for Your Brand

 by | Branding

-A brand story is defined as the narrative that communicates a brand’s identity, values, and purpose.
-It includes a brand’s history, mission statement, promise, customer stories, and experiences that define it.
+A brand story is a narrative that communicates a brand’s identity, values, and purpose.

-Your brand’s success hinges on how well you can create and tell a compelling narrative about your brand.
+Your brand’s success depends on how well you create and communicate this story.

-This might seem like another superfluous marketing tactic used only by big companies.
-But even if you are one of the growing SMEs, a brand story is also crucial in your small business branding
+A brand story might seem like a superfluous marketing tactic used by large companies.
+However, even for SMEs, a brand story is crucial for successful branding.

-In one research, about 55% of consumers are willing to purchase if they like a brand story.
+Research shows 55% of consumers are willing to purchase if they like a brand story.
+In Malaysia’s competitive market, a unique brand story is essential for success.

-Compared to the fictional stories you love, a brand story shares some similarities but also has differences.
-Here are things you need to know when crafting your brand story.
+A brand story shares similarities with fictional stories but also has key differences.
+Here are essential points to consider when crafting your brand story.

 As with any other marketing endeavour, understanding your audience is key when crafting a brand story.

-Knowing whom you’re talking to helps you to define and refine your brand’s message.
-With an understanding of your audience’s interests, behaviours, values, and preferences, you are better equipped to create meaningful content for them.
+Knowing your audience helps define and refine your brand’s message.
+Understanding their interests, behaviours, values, and preferences equips you to create meaningful content.

 Frame brand messaging through engaging stories that resonate with your target customer base.